Nondiscrimination Notice and Access to Communication Services

 Exercising Your Rights

 - Contacting your Provider.
-If you have any questions about this notice or want information about exercising any of your rights, please contact ProHEALTH at 1-844-388-6560.
+If you have any questions about this notice or want information about exercising any of your rights, please call at 1-844-388-6560.

 - Submitting a Written Request.
-Mail to us your written requests to exercise any of your rights, including modifying or cancelling a confidential communication, requesting copies of your records, or requesting amendments to your record, at the following address:
+You can mail your written requests to exercise any of your rights, including modifying or cancelling a confidential communication, requesting copies of your records, or requesting amendments to your record, to us at the following address:

 1 Dakota Drive, Suite 320